Bonnyrigg Heights

 Bonnyrigg Heights is a suburb of Sydney, in New South Wales, Australia.
 Its name originates from Bonnyrigg, Midlothian, Scotland.
 Bonnyrigg Heights is located on the traditional indigenous lands of the Dharug Nation.

 Geography

 The elevation of Bonnyrigg Heights is between 42 and 90 metres above mean sea level.
 Located 37 kilometres west of the Sydney central business district, it is in the local government area of the City of Fairfield and is part of the Greater Western Sydney region.
-The neighbouring suburbs are Abbotsbury, Bonnyrigg, Cecil Hills, Edensor Park and Green Valley.